 Motivation and serious games.
 With regard to the importance of the online training environment for motivation, the studies that have examined serious games are particularly enlightening, since “the quality of the experience” is at the heart of this type of training, whose fun nature aims to instill a desire to repeat the learning experience (O’Brien and Toms, 2008).

-These researches therefore shows that the technological infrastructure in the broad sense of the term is important, but also the aesthetic, sensory and stimulating character, interactivity, variety, novelty, the presence of feedback, as well as the possibility given to the learner to feel a certain control over the progress of his learning and his time management.
+These researches, therefore, show that the technological infrastructure in the broad sense of the term is important, but also the aesthetic, sensory and stimulating character, interactivity, variety, novelty, the presence of feedback, as well as the possibility given to the learner to feel a certain control over the progress of his/her learning and his/her time management.
 It should be noted that several studies have found that learner engagement tends to decline when the technological infrastructure appears to be either too difficult or too easy to use (Carroll and Thomas, 1988; Hinckley, Pausch, Goble and Kassell, 1994; O’Brien and Toms, 2008).